-The Graduate Division Office is located in the loft above the Center for Lifelong Learning, ground floor, Administration Building.
-The dean of graduate programs and the staff of the Graduate Division Office are available to answer questions about graduate programs, application procedures, course schedules and registrations, and any other matters relating to graduate study.
-Office hours are Monday-Friday 8:00 a.m.-4:00 p.m.
+The Graduate Division Office is located on the first floor, Administration Building.
+The coordinator of graduate programs and the staff of the Graduate Division Office are available to answer questions about graduate programs, application procedures, course schedules and registrations, and any other matters relating to graduate study.
+Office hours are Monday-Friday 8:30 a.m.-4:30 p.m.
 Voice mail is available 24 hours a day.
-The Graduate Division telephone number is (570) 208-5991.
-Fax: (570) 208-8027.
-E-mail may be sent to: firstname.lastname@example.org
+The Graduate Division telephone number is 570-208-5991.
+Fax: 570-208-8027.
+E-mail may be sent to firstname.lastname@example.org.

 Accreditations and Affiliations

 The College is accredited by the Commission of Higher Education of the Middle States Association of Colleges and Schools.
 Its accreditation dates continuously from 1955.
 All graduate degree programs have been approved by the Pennsylvania Department of Education (PDE).